edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Secure Connections

 As stated earlier,  this ADR is dependent on the  [**Secret Provider for All**](TBD) ADR to provide a common Secret Provider for all Edgex Services to access their secrets.
-Once this is available, the Message Bus connection can be secured via the following configurable authentications modes which follows the implementation for secure MQTT Export and secure MQTT Trigger used in Application Services.
+Once this is available, the MessageBus connection can be secured via the following configurable authentications modes which follows the implementation for secure MQTT Export and secure MQTT Trigger used in Application Services.

 - **none** - No authentication used
 - **usernamepassword** - Username & password authentication.
 CA Cert used in conjunction if it exists in the Secret Provider.